umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 It's not 100% bad that you use these queries, you just need to understand the implications.
 Here's a particularly bad scenario:

-* You have 10,000 content items in your tree
-Your tree structure is something like this:
+You have 10,000 content items in your tree and your tree structure is something like this:

     - Root
     -- Home